• Who is the audience of AASHE educational programs?

 • None of the presenters were affiliated with a higher education institution.

-• We accepted another proposal from the same organization.
+• We accepted another proposal from the same presenters or organization.

-• We recently held a webinar/workshop/session on a similar or related topic.
+• We recently offered a webinar/workshop/session on a similar or related topic.

 • The proposed presentation did not relate directly to sustainability in higher education.